Captain John Scott: Return to Long Island

-John Scott was supplemented his role as advisor to the king on Long Island affairs by making decorative maps of the New England area.
+John Scott supplemented his role as advisor to the king on Long Island affairs by making decorative maps of the New England area.
 A number of these maps remain in existence and are held by the British Museum.
 On one of John Scott's maps from the 1660s, he presents the New England coast from Boston to present-day New Jersey.
 Here he neglected to show all but a handful of settlements on Long Island despite including all three of the houses he constructed by name.

 At this time, sections of English Long Island were de facto governed by John Winthrop the Younger and his Puritan colony of Connecticut.
 Long Islanders felt threatened that their autonomy would soon be at an end.
 A meeting took place between the leaders of English Long Island, represented by Hempstead, Gravesend, Flushing, Newtown, Oyster Bay, and Jamaica.
 At the meeting, the Long Islanders debated the looming threat of annexation and concluded by electing John Scott their leader until higher orders came from England.
 John Scott was thus fashioned the President of Long Island.
 Brandishing this title, Scott and a formidable force of men marched into Brooklyn and other Dutch villages, declared the inhabitants trespassers, and conducted raids purposed to lessen the population.

 Arrest and Imprisonment

-John Winthrop, leader of the Connecticut Colony in Hartford, became riled that John Scott's leadership was warding off his colony's control over Long Island.
-He sent a warrant for John Scott's and he was ultimately found and brought to trial in Hartford for "sundry heinous crimes".
+John Winthrop, leader of the Connecticut Colony in Hartford, became riled that John Scott's leadership was warding off his colony's control over Long Island and sent a warrant for John Scott's arrest.
+Scott was ultimately found and brought to trial in Hartford for "sundry heinous crimes".
 This was protested by John Scott's Long Island followers and also by John Davenport, a leader of the New Haven Colony, who noted that Winthrop was meddling in towns under New Haven's jurisdiction.

 Though sent to prison, John Scott would escape by July 1664, supposedly using rope smuggled into his cell by his visiting wife.

 The capture of New Netherland

 In the interim months, the settlers of Setauket and Smithtown set to work nullifying John Scott's land claims in their regions and reclaiming the powers they had before Scott's dominance.
-Also during Scott's stay in prison, King Charles II officially resolved to conquer New Netherlands.
+Also during Scott's stay in prison, King Charles II officially resolved to conquer New Netherland.
 In August, the fleet of Richard Nicolls sailed into New York Harbor and successfully demanded surrender of the colony to the English crown.
 For this task, the English forces used the reports that had been made by John Scott and Samuel Maverick, both of whom had served as royal advisors to the King on Dutch activities in North American.

 In March 1665, Nicolls declared that Long Island would henceforth be within the jurisdiction of the newly created Province of New York.
 Scott was living in Hempstead at this time, still a wanted man but not actively pursued.
 Nicolls ordered a meeting among John Scott and the Long Island colonists and, after several complaints over previous land claims and exchanges, arbitrated that John Scott was exonerated of all debts.